 If you could hit the trunk of a tree, and bounce the ball just right.

 On the second try, she overthrew.
 And so she’d gone up.

 But all perceptions are of the human mind, and we cannot perceive the nature of that we cannot know.
 Why say, then, that this was the prosaic explanation?
-It was the ghost, sharing her hours, biding.
+The ghost, sharing her hours, smiling at her punishments, biding.
 In those years, Darian had known it.

 “I don’t try to get out of things.
 I try my best not to get into things.”

 The weasel had dropped by, as he put it, coming on at first by a peristaltic rippling over a basswood’s roots.
-The roots canopied mirrored water, pooling naturally between a fallen trunk and a low line of moss-grown rock.
+The roots canopied water pooling naturally between a fallen trunk and a shelf of moss-grown rock.
 Despite the little runlet that hugged this and never broke, here along the bank the water was still and clear.